South Shore Neighborhood Development Corporation

 Legacy Foundation is collaborating with Purdue University Cooperative Extension of Lake County, the NWI Food Council, the City of Gary’s Department of Green Urbanism and Environmental Affairs, the City of East Chicago’s Departments of Parks and Recreation and Planning and Development.

-See farmers markets dates and locations at www.LakeCountyEatsLocal.org.
+Learn more about the farmers markets at www.LakeCountyEatsLocal.org.

 Moving Neighborhoods toward Greater Success